-“The Rescue” begins with Boba Fett’s Slave-1 ship in hot pursuit of an Imperial shuttle carrying Dr. Pershing (Omid Abtahi) –Dr. Pershing is the imperial scientist we first in the inaugural season while apparently conducting certain blood-related experiments on Grogu.
+“The Rescue” begins with Boba Fett’s Slave-1 ship in hot pursuit of an Imperial shuttle carrying Dr. Pershing (Omid Abtahi) –Dr. Pershing is the imperial scientist we first met in the inaugural season while he was apparently conducting blood-related experiments on Grogu.
 At any rate, the group kidnaps Dr. Pershing and then visits Bo-Katan (Katee Sackhoff) who along with Koska Reeves (Mercedes Varnado) are conscripted to help in the rescue of Grogu in exchange for the Dark Saber which is currently wielded by Moff Gideon.
 However, they both despise Boba Fett.

 The whole group invades Moff Gideon’s battle cruiser, killing many stormtroopers and even facing off with an impossibly difficult dark trooper, before Din Djarin and his beskar spear battles Moff Gideon and the Dark Saber.
 In the end, Mando wins but Moff Gideon manages to unleash a pod of dark troopers.
 The group bands together in the control room with little hope as the dark troopers try to burst their way through the doors.